The great Russian masters from the Ilya Repin Institute from St. Petersburg taught me classical painting skills in 2008.

 If I paint a Spaniel, that has same body proportions as another one, it becomes in the painting to look like a different dog if the hair goes wrong.

-But boy do they move about.
-Taking a still sitting portrait photo (to be my painters scetch later) requires plenty of goodies prizing and cuddles bribary to the jumpy best pal at that moment.
+Taking a still sitting portrait photo requires plenty of time with the jumpy best pal of human.
 The more dogs get happy, the more they run about.
-So I need to be really clever if I want to paint one.

-Still, very few people can do that too for two weeks in a row.
 At the Ilya Repin school, the model for painting lessons sat 8 hours a day.
-Even for an hourly pay, I admired them all.

 Dogs are family members.
 Big ones.
 Small ones.
 Loud ones, quiet ones.
 I painted once a black Schnautzer.
 It was interesting as its twinkly eyes rose from the black, blue, lilac and brown surface.
 Black is seldom black.
 It has tints of all kinds of dark from the Spectrum ranges.

 My favourite has been this little Chihuahua called Bruno.
 Every time I went near with my camera, he quietly closed his eyes, but kept his cool.
 Whilst a human palm was firmly holding his teeny posture straight, he wanted to be aware of a possible flash.